forthy42/net2o/wiki/squid.md

 ## Introduction

-I figured out that the user layer of my net2o peer to peer protocol needs some sort of contract/currency transaction protocol, and when secure protocols meet money, it's not just technology that matters.
-This paper therefore will therefore take both sides into consideration.
+I figured out that the user layer of my net2o peer to peer protocol needs some sort of asset transaction protocol (cryptocurrency), and when secure protocols meet money, it's not just technology that matters.
+This paper will therefore take both sides into consideration.

 Here's the bingo chart for all valid critics on BitCoins: